-Students from other countries, such as Turkey, may require a visa to enter the UK.
-Information on visas and how to apply for them are available online from the UK Visas and Immigration website
+If you hold a non-EU or EEA passport, you may need a visa to enter the UK, even if you are currently a full time student in another European Country.
+Information on visas and how to apply for them are available online from the UK Visa and Immigration Website.

 N.B.
-Any University accommodation rented out to European students can only be rented for a minimum of one whole semester, i.e mid-September to December and January to May.
+Any University accommodation rented out to exchange students can only be rented for a minimum of one whole semester, i.e mid-September to December and January to May.

 Please note that you will not be able to apply for accommodation online until such time as you have received a letter of acceptance from the University.